In effect as of January 1, 2016

 The Executive Board creates and, from time to time, reviews a policy to govern possible conflict of interest transactions involving Directors, officers or key employees of the Academy.
 The Executive Board shall at least once per year obtain written conflict of interest disclosure forms from Directors, officers and key employees of the Academy.

-The Executive Board shall be responsible for proposing amendments to the Bylaws, and approval of such changes shall be determined by a majority of the votes cast by the membership in response to a ballot communicated either electronically or by mail.
+Amendment to this Bylaws shall be adopted upon a two-thirds majority of the votes cast by the membership in response to a ballot, communicated either electronically or by mail.
 Membership shall be judged to include the members in good standing 60 days prior to the date of the communication of the ballot.
+However, no amendments will be considered adopted unless 10 percent of the voting members of the Academy have voted.

 Top of Page